cheblimarc4/Building-a-Portfolio-/README.md

 # Building the Header Section :
 - Create a component folder
 - Create a header component
-- Import react social icons using this command:
+- Import react social icons using this command: npm install react-social-icons(For npm) and yarn add react-social-icons (For yarn)
+-